TITLE 77: PUBLIC HEALTH

 Psychologist − a person who is licensed to practice clinical psychology under the Clinical Psychologist Licensing Act.

-Reasonable Visiting Hours − any time between the hours of 10 a.m. and 8 p.m. daily.
+Reasonable Hour or Visiting Hours − any time between the hours of 10 a.m. and 8 p.m. daily.
 (Section 1-121 of the Act)

 Repeat Violation − for purposes of assessing fines under Section 3-305 of the Act, a violation that has been cited during one inspection of the facility for which a subsequent inspection indicates that an accepted plan of correction was not complied with, within a period of not more than 12 months from the issuance of the initial violation.
 A repeat violation shall not be a new citation of the same rule, unless the licensee is not substantially addressing the issue routinely throughout the facility.
 (Section 3-305(7) of the Act)